 Beet/tahini combo inspired by Sprouted Kitchen.

-1-2 scallions, white and green parts, sliced small
+- 1-2 scallions, white and green parts, sliced thin

-1-3 tablespoons water or olive oil (or a combination)
+- 1-3 tablespoons water or extra-virgin olive oil (or a combination)

-Roast beets in a 450 degree oven, wrapped in foil with a drizzle of olive oil and a few pinches of salt.
-Check around 40 minutes, they’re done when you poke a fork and it almost slides out easily.
-Probably not more than 60 minutes, but this will depend on your oven and also the size of your beets.
+- Roast the beets in a 450 degree oven wrapped in foil with a drizzle of olive oil and a few pinches of salt.
+Roast for 40-60 minutes; they're done when a fork slides in easily.

-Remove from oven and set aside to cool.
-Slide skin off once they’re cool enough to touch.
+- Remove from the oven and set aside to cool.
+Once they're cool to the touch, slide the skin off the beets.
 It should come off pretty easily.
-Slice beets, drizzle a bit of honey (or agave) and sprinkle with a few pinches of suger.
+Slice beets, drizzle with a bit of the honey, and sprinkle with a few pinches of sugar.
 Place in the refrigerator to chill.

-With a mortar and pestle (if you have one, otherwise with a knife), grind together garlic and a pinch of salt to create a paste.
-Directly in your mortar bowl (or place garlic paste in a small bowl) add tahini, lemon, honey and mix together.
-Thin with a bit of water or olive oil until it’s a drizzle-able consistency.
-Adjust lemon, honey, salt and pepper to taste.
+- Make the dressing: Use a mortar and pestle (if you have one, otherwise with a knife) to grind together the garlic and a pinch of salt to create a paste.
+Directly in your mortar bowl (or place garlic paste in a small bowl) add the tahini, lemon, and honey and mix together.
+Thin with a bit of water or olive oil until it's a drizzle-able consistency.
+Adjust lemon, honey, salt, and pepper to taste.